CreativeInquiry/TeenieHarrisProject/data_documentation/README.md

 ### Teenie Harris Files

 * ```canonical_filename_order.txt``` [**[1.1MB .TXT](photos/canonical_filename_order.txt)**]
   * 59278 rows listing the "canonical order" we are using for the Teenie Harris image filenames.
+This is use

 ---
 ### Imagga API